-Today we want to focus on some of the most important CHOICES that everyone can make to improve their spine health.
+In keeping with our last blog post on the eight principles of CREATION Health and how they apply to our philosophy of patient care, today we want to focus on some of the most important CHOICES that everyone can make to improve their spine health.
 Not surprisingly, most of the suggestions below can have a positive impact on your overall health, mood and spirit as well as on your spine.
-So whether you are recovering from a neck or back injury or just want to make a change for the better, now is the time to exercise your ability to decide what's right for you and go for it.
-That's what the Choice in CREATION Life is all about!
+So whether you are recovering from a neck or back injury or just want to make a change for the better, now is the time to exercise your ability to decide what’s right for you and go for it.
+That’s what the “Choice” in CREATION Health is all about!

 Stop smoking, or encourage someone you care about to quit.